ryanpfalz/WebAppMvp-GitHub/README.md

 #### Set up environment

 The environments will be used to set up approvals for deployment into your environments.
 The environments need to be created in the DevOps portal.
 Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) to create them.
-You'll need to update the environment used in the CI/CD pipeline files; for example, in the Deploy stages of `.azure-pipelines\app\webapp-cicd-paas.yml`, you'll need to update the 'environment' key to reflect your own environments.
+You'll need to update the environment used in the IaC and CI/CD pipeline files to reflect your own environments.
 I named my environments '_WebAppMVP-Dev_' and '_WebAppMVP-QA_'.

 #### Set up pipelines